mvanthoor/rustic-book/src/search/ordering/tt_move.md

 The constant _TTMOVE\_SORT\_VALUE_ was added, which is higher than the highest value from the MVV-LVA table.
 (See the chapter about MVV-LVA move ordering, should you have forgotten this.)
-We then iterate trhough all the moves, but now we first take a look if the move we are at in the list, is the TT-Move which was just passed into the function.
+We then iterate through all the moves, but now we first take a look if the move we are at in the list, is the TT-Move which was just passed into the function.
 If so, we assign MVV_LVA_OFFSET + TTMOVE_SORT_VALUE to _"value"_, and the TT-move will